SamDeMario-lab/NanoBlot/To_do.md

 # To Do

-### Add a check for duplicated sample/probe/plot names

 ### Allow user to comment out plots in the plot_data.csv file
 I want to add a check to see if the leading character in the csv line is a # and if it is skip that plot.
 Should be easy just add and if stament to see if the first character of the plot line is a # and then break the for loop.